jambonz/jambonz-docs/docs/index.md

 - customers that want to **save costs** vs a commercial CPAAS by using their own sip trunks rather than paying more expensive per-minute rates to a CPAAS provider.<br/><br/>
 - customers that need to **achieve stringent data privacy requirements** and wish to avoid exposing their customers' sensitive data to third parties.<br/><br/>
 - customers that want **greater control and the ability to add features** themselves to their CPAAS platform.<br/><br/>
-- enterprises with **highly capable IT departments** that are already managing most of what is required for a hosted telephony solution (e.g. cloud storage, speech APIs, infrastructure as code, etc).<br/><br/>
+- enterprises with **highly capable IT departments** that are already managing most of what is required for a hosted telephony solution (e.g. cloud storage, speech APIs, infrastructure as code, etc) and are starting to wonder why they are paying so much money to a third party for doing the same thing for them.<br/><br/>
 - **service providers that want a white-label product** that they can to offer as a branded solution to their customers.

 ### What is a jambones application?

+Well, if you ***are*** using one of those fancy-pants CPAAS services, then you are already familiar with how this works:

 A jambones application controls calls via web callbacks and an HTTP API.
-The jambones platform notifies applications of incoming calls and call status changes via web callbacks.
-An application can provide call control instructions by responding to web callbacks with JSON payloads that include instructions, or by invoking a REST API.
+The jambones platform notifies your application of incoming calls and call status changes via web callbacks.
+Your application provides call control instructions by responding to web callbacks with [JSON payloads](/jambones) that include instructions, or by invoking a [REST API](/rest).

-Additionally, jambones supports sip end-user devices and webRTC clients interacting with the platform.
+Additionally, jambones supports sip end-user devices and webRTC clients registering with the platform and making and receiving calls.
-> Note that in keeping with the data privacy design goal, the platform does not store customers' sip credentials.
-Authentication of native sip clients is delegated to customer-side logic [as described here](/jambones-docs/register-hook).
+> Note that in keeping with the focus on data privacy, the platform does not store customers' sip credentials.
+Authentication of native sip clients is delegated to customer-side logic [as described here](/register-hook).

-## jambones data architecture

-jambones is designed to be deployed either by an end-user customer on their own behalf or by a service provider that hosts a jambones platform and provides service to multiple enterprises.

-The data model therefore distinguishes the following high-level data entities:

-- *platform owner* - the entity that operates an instance of the jambones platform.
-- *service provider* - an organization that provides service to one or more enterprises: a single instance of the platform may support multiple service providers.
-- *account* - the credentials and information for a single enterprise that is using the platform for telephony service.
-- *application* - a set of defined call control behaviors to apply to calls managed by an account.
-- *carrier* - a VoIP carrier that provides call origination/termination services and DIDs (aka DDIs or telephone numbers) to customers.
-- *sip gateways* - the signaling gateways for a carrier.
-- *calls* - an instance of a phone call that is controlled via a jambones application.
-- *registered user* - an authenticated sip client that belongs to an account.

-### data element identifiers
-Instances of data model entities are publicly identified with a unique value known as a "sid".
-The documentation will therefore frequently refer to the following identifiers:

-- *Account Sid* - identifies an account.
-- *Application Sid* - identifies an application.
-- *Call Sid* - identifies a specific call.
-- *Parent Call Sid* - identifies the call that another call is bridged to.

-This is not an exhaustive list, since all data elements have a similar unique identifier (e.g. a service provider sid uniqely identifies a service provider, a carrier sid identifies a specific voip carrier, etc).